adamstruck/gdan-tmp-webdash/README.md

 Raw file contains 2 different feature sets (nn_jg_2020-03-20_bootstrapfeatures,nn_jg_2020-03-20_top1kfreq)

 TODO:
+- [x] Remove row on `nn_jg_2020-03-20_bootstrapfeatures` because this feature_set_id is not present in prediction file (viewer requires all featuresets in file to also be in prediction file)
 - [x] Remove # commented out lines at head of file (specific to viewer input)
 - [x] Remove Feature_importances col (specific to viewer input)
 - [x] col TCGA_Projects -- ' -> " and rm spaces between list items